- Serves 6

 Is this the best Apricot Chicken Slow Cooker style recipe you’ve tried?

-Once you’ve tried this, we’d love to hear if this recipe is awesome.
+Once you’ve tried this, we’d love to hear if you think this recipe is awesome.
 Let us know in the comments because we love feedback from our members.

-If you LOVED this recipe, hit the L❤VE button at the top of this recipe.
-The more L❤VES a recipe has, the easier it is for other members to know it’s worth checking out.
+If you LOVED this recipe, hit the LOVE button at the top of this recipe.

 Ingredients (serves 6 | makes 1 Family Sized Meal)